 Summer solstice is the longest day of the year and the unofficial beginning of summer.
 The reason we have seasons is because of the 23.4 degree tilt in the earth as it circles the sun.
-June 21 at 11:54am ET is the day when the earth's northern axis is directed toward the sun, which means more direct sunlight and longer days raise the temperature.
+June 21 is the day when the earth's northern axis is directed toward the sun, which means more direct sunlight and longer days raise the temperature.

 Summer Lawn Care